Followers

 Sir John Johnson

-On October 19, 1780, Sir John Johnson (William's son and controversial Loyalist leader) led an army of 900 Loyalist and British Regulars on an invasion of the Mohawk Valley.
-After following a circuitous route across southern New York State they swept north up the Schoharie Valley entering the Mohawk Valley at Fort Hunter where the army turned west towards the Canajohary/Palatine Districts.
-The invaders camped the evening of October 18th near the Noses, a geological feature that forms the great divide in the Appalachian Mountain chain.
-The following day they crossed the Mohawk River at Keator’s Rift and burned Jellis Fonda’s mill before continuing on to attack the settlement of Stone Arabia located a mile and a half north of the Mohawk River in the Palatine District.
-Colonel John Brown of the Massachusetts’s Militia marched his 380 militiamen out of Fort Paris to meet the enemy on a field about a mile from the fort.
-Outnumbered nearly 3 to 1 he was shot from his horse and his men fled the field.
-Brown, who had served at Fort Ticonderoga in 1775 and in the Quebec invasion, died on the field.
-With its defenders routed, Stone Arabia was completely destroyed by the enemy including the twin Dutch Reformed and German Lutheran Churches.
+The next day, they crossed the Mohawk River at Keator’s Rift.
+They burned Jellis Fonda’s mill before proceeding to attack the settlement of Stone Arabia, located a mile and a half north of the Mohawk River in the Palatine District.
+Colonel John Brown of the Massachusetts Militia marched his 380 militiamen out of Fort Paris to meet the enemy on a field about a mile from the fort.
+Outnumbered nearly 3 to 1, he was shot from his horse, and his men fled the field.
+Brown, who had served at Fort Ticonderoga in 1775 and participated in the Quebec invasion, died on the battlefield.
+With its defenders defeated, Stone Arabia was completely destroyed by the enemy, including the twin Dutch Reformed and German Lutheran churches.
 Both churches were rebuilt after the war ended and still stand today.

-Left in ashes by the raid, The Dutch Reformed Church
+Left in ashes by the raid, the Dutch Reformed Church

 was rebuilt in 1788